ninabarzh/ipa/content/en/docs/guides/smart-home.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 25
-description: "Thermostats, door locks, cameras—even light bulbs—can be turned into tools of control.
+description: "Thermostats, door locks, cameras, even light bulbs, can be turned into tools of control.
 This section shows you how to reclaim smart home devices, remove other users, and reset your space without drawing attention."
 ---

 ## How to take control of a smart home device

-Smart homes should work *for* you—not double as surveillance systems or control levers.
+Smart homes should work *for* you, not double as surveillance systems or control levers.
 Here's how to check who’s really pushing the buttons.

 1. Identify which devices are in play.
-Look around—anything that connects to Wi-Fi could be talking.
+Look around, anything that connects to Wi-Fi could be talking.
 Start with:

 * Thermostats (e.g. Nest, Honeywell)
 * Cameras (indoor/outdoor, doorbells like Ring)